Best Amazon Holiday Deals on Smart TVs, Apple, UGG, & More

 With their new gift guide section, Amazon has made it incredibly easy to shop for all kinds of gifts under $50 (as well as gifts under $10, gifts under $30, gifts under $100 and gifts under $200).
 In this pretty-budget-friendly price range, you'll find every kind of gift imaginable for your loved ones, including games, books, gadgets, decor, beauty products, kitchenware, herb garden kits, toys and more.

-Whether it's for holiday gifts, birthday presents, gift cards, gifts for teens, gifts for dads, office gifts, stocking stuffers, secret santa or any other special occasion, we rounded up a bunch of items at great prices.
+Whether it's for holiday gifts, birthday presents, last-minute gifts, gifts for teens, gifts for dads, office gifts, stocking stuffers, secret santa or any other special occasion, we rounded up a bunch of items at great prices.
 Whether you are shopping for that special someone, or scooping up Christmas presents for friends, family or a coworker, tons of great gift items are just a click away.
+For some retailers, shipping deadlines are quickly approaching, so if you're any amazon prime member, the two-day shipping will surely come in handy!

 Below are some of the best 220 Amazon Holiday deals on holiday gifts Entertainment Tonight has found that are ready to shop right now.
 Happy shopping!

-Also, Check out all of our holiday gift guide lists to find the perfect gift for everyone on your list.
+Also, Check out all of ET's holiday gift guide lists to find the perfect gift for everyone on your list.

 Smart Home